marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ---
 lang: en
-title: 'How to Reduce Screen Time: The Ultimate Guide with 40+ Tips'
+title: 'How to Reduce Screen Time: The Ultimate Guide'
 permalink: /en/blog/how-to-reduce-screen-time/
 date: 2025-03-07
 description: "An extensive guide with over 40 ideas to learn how to reduce your screen time.
 Understand why, create new objectives, and leverage tools."